kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 type of device.
 This article will teach you how to do these customizations with a minimal amount of effort.
-The general approach involves classifying your visitor’s device into the right device classes, and serving the appropriate version to that device, while maximizing code reuse between versions.
+The general approach involves classifying your visitor’s device into the right device class, and serving the appropriate version to that device, while maximizing code reuse between versions.

 [rwd]: /mobile/responsivedesign